 There are also tax deferred retirement programs such as a 401k, 403b, Simple IRA (employer supplied) and Traditional IRA.
 Essentially, the advantage to these retirement plans is that the money invested in the plan comes out of your paycheck before taxes do.

 Here is an example of how this works, assume that someone makes $1,000 a week and that they are in the 25% tax bracket.
 As such they will pay $250 in taxes, and ordinarily take home $750.
 Now let's assume instead that this individual contributed 10% of their earnings ($100) to a deferred plan, it would lower the amount of income that is taxable to $900 and instead leave them with $675 in take-home plus $100 in their retirement account.
 This is a total of $775 an additional $25 per pay check ($1,300 per year).
 Note - for simplicity, in this example we've used a flat tax rate, not progressive.

 As an individual's tax rate increases the saving in using a deferred account becomes greater.
 Also, since many states also exempt these contributions from state taxes, it is possible to benefit even more than what is shown in this example.

-As long as the withdrawal occurs after age 59 ½ the money will be subjected to ordinary income tax rates.
+As long as the withdrawal occurs after age 59 ½, the money will be subjected to ordinary income tax rates.
 Anything taken before this age, may include a penalty on any withdrawal.
-If your financial circumstances require an early withdrawal or distribution before you reach age 59½, you must be aware that penalties will apply.
+If your financial circumstances require an early withdrawal or distribution before you reach age 59½, you must be aware that retirement tax penalties will apply.